Texas

 Overseas and Military Voters

-You are a Military or Overseas voter if you are in uniformed services, living overseas OR a spouse or dependent of a uniformed services voter.
-To get registered and vote, you can utilize Overseas Vote Foundation.
+You are considered a Military or Overseas voter if you are in uniformed services, living overseas, OR a spouse or dependent of a uniformed services voter.
+To register and vote, you can utilize Overseas Vote Foundation.

-If you have additional questions about elections and voting overseas you can use our state specific elections official directory or contact the Overseas Vote Foundation.
+If you have additional questions about elections and voting overseas, you can contact your county election officials or the Overseas Vote Foundation.

 Poll Worker Information

-Your county election officials may offer training and the Texas Secretary of State offers general online poll worker training.
+Your county election officials may offer training, and the Texas Secretary of State offers general online poll worker training.
+For information about student elections clerks, aged 16 or older, visit your state’s resource page.

 Polling Place Hours

-See your county election office for hours during early voting.
+Check with your county election office for hours during early voting.

 Polling Place Locator

-You can find your polling place by utilizing your state resource.
+You can find your polling place by utilizing Texas’ My Voter Portal, which is populated two days before Election Day.

 Primary Election Process